FBI raid on Donald Trump: "Top Secret" documents found

 Gunman wants to break into FBI field office – man is shot

 After the Trump raid in Florida, law enforcement officials were sometimes heavily criticized.
 Concerns about violent attacks also grew.
-“Violence against law enforcement agencies is no solution – no matter what or who someone is angry about,” said FBI Director Christopher Wray on Wednesday in Omaha, Nebraska.
+“Violence against law enforcement agencies is not a solution – no matter what or who someone is angry about,” FBI Director Christopher Wray said on Wednesday in Omaha, Nebraska.

 A gunman tried to break into an FBI field office in Cincinnati, Ohio, on Thursday.
 When the police confronted him, he fled, the FBI said.
 Nothing was initially known about the man’s motives.
 The broadcaster CNN reported that the attacker was shot dead by the police after a chase.